Table of Contents

 Maintain Regular Decluttering Sessions

 Regular decluttering can help keep your home clutter-free.
 Schedule time for decluttering every week or month, depending on your needs.
+During these sessions, go through your belongings and decide what to keep, donate, or discard.

 Reduce Your Desires for More